FangxuY/CSIT-DM-Project/README.md

  Data pre-processing, description, goal 1 and goal 2 can be found in python code.

- use data_cleaning.py to process [`2021VAERVAX.csv`](https://drive.google.com/file/d/1kcn6AVNoTtL-YYKk-lPNb1swMhxtpjcu/view?usp=sharing), `2021VAERSYMPTOMS.csv` and `2021VEARSDATA` to get the `data21.csv` .
+ use data_cleaning.py to process [`2021VAERVAX.csv`](https://drive.google.com/file/d/1kcn6AVNoTtL-YYKk-lPNb1swMhxtpjcu/view?usp=sharing), [`2021VAERSYMPTOMS.csv`](https://drive.google.com/file/d/19o8ZtypcwSxIqTrQubD0ytvEjEMa0h-8/view?usp=sharing) and [`2021VEARSDATA`](https://drive.google.com/file/d/1IgXQzZPh-T-eFVPnkdBtAXB5knUtWwQv/view?usp=sharing) to get the [`data21.csv`](https://drive.google.com/file/d/1FOwvFU2brieaotQEIOgEKq7CgKKV1eAN/view?usp=sharing) .
- data21.csv is the dataset we used in the tuo
+ data21.csv is the dataset we used in the two assignments.
+ Use the `SparsePCA1.ipynb` to do the Hospitalisation Prediction work.
+ Use the `OnsetPrediction.ipynb` to do the Onset Time Prediction work.
+ Use the `visual_1.ipynb` to do the Real Data Set Illness top-15 and Real data set length of stay work.
+ Use the `visual_1.ipynb` to do the Proportion of three types of vaccination work.

 ## Final Report
 1. Background  Lei